automl/learning_environments/README.md

-# Learning Synthetic Environments for RL with Evolution Strategies
+# Learning Synthetic Environments for RL with Evolution Strategies Models:

-## AcroBot-v1 and CartPole-v0 Synthetic Environment Models
+## AcroBot-v1 and CartPole-v0:
 The models can be downloaded here: https://www.dropbox.com/sh/1najkivfzc6tskw/AAABsp_5rEwQchZLf1fJDwR7a?dl=0

 # Documentation